7777Satish/CodeEditor/README.md

-# React Code Editor
+# Code Editor (React)

 A customizable and extendable code editor built with React.
-Currently, it uses Monaco as the editor, but there are plans to replace Monaco with a custom-built editor in the future.
+Currently, the editor uses Monaco as the underlying editor, but there are plans to replace Monaco with a custom-built editor in the future.

 ## Features

-- Syntax highlighting for various programming languages (via Monaco).
+- Syntax highlighting for various programming languages (powered by Monaco).
 - Auto-complete functionality.
 - Customizable themes and fonts.
 - Code linting and error highlighting (to be enhanced in future updates).